PSA9710/Challenge/README.md

 Note:
 1) Because the app uses the UDP connection sometimes the message might not be recieved by the end point, and all you can do is retry the connection.
 2) Sometimes the app won't connect because of Windows Firewall permission.
-All u have to do is hit yes and reopen the app (and pray it works).
+All you have to do is hit yes and reopen the app (and pray it works).
 3) If you want to use the app outside the local network, Port 54545 needs to be open in your router, and ur Windows Firewall.